Ange Postecoglou: Young Socceroos

-Following his domestic coaching success, Postecoglou became coach of Australia's youth sides in 2000.
+Following his domestic coaching success, Postecoglou became coach of Australia's youth sides in May 2000.
 During his tenure, he played a role in identifying and developing Australian players.
-Postecoglou was involved in an on-air argument with football pundit Craig Foster on The World Game.
+Postecoglou was involved in an on-air argument with football pundit Craig Foster on the television show The World Game.
 He was replaced as coach in February 2007 after Australia failed to qualify for the 2007 FIFA U-20 World Cup.
 After his departure as coach of the Australian youth teams, Postecoglou worked as a football pundit for Fox Sports and as an elite consultant to Football Federation Victoria.

 Feeling that his much-publicised argument with Foster had made him unemployable, Postecoglou coached Panachaiki in the Greek third division, and Whittlesea Zebras back in Melbourne, while running coaching clinics in the city.

 Brisbane Roar

 On 16 October 2009, Postecoglou was signed as the new Brisbane Roar coach, replacing Frank Farina.
 Postecoglou started rebuilding the team by releasing Liam Reddy, Craig Moore, Bob Malcolm and Charlie Miller.
-Tommy Oar, Michael Zullo and Adam Sarota were bought by Dutch club FC Utrecht and striker Sergio van Dijk went to Adelaide United.
+Tommy Oar, Michael Zullo and Adam Sarota were bought by Dutch club Utrecht, and striker Sergio van Dijk went to Adelaide United.
 Postecoglou, who asked to be judged a year from the time he took over, proved the critics wrong by winning and playing an entertaining brand of football.

 The 4–0 win against Adelaide United in round 13 was highly praised in the media as some of the best football the A-League has ever seen.
 Postecoglou led the Roar to the Premiership and Championship in the 2010–11 season, winning the Grand Final 4–2 on penalties against the Central Coast Mariners in front of 52,168 people at Lang Park.
 The Roar only lost one game all season and went on a 36-game unbeaten run, which broke the previous Australian football record.
-On 18 March 2011, he signed a two-year extension with the club keeping him until the 2013–14 season.
+On 18 March 2011, he signed a two-year extension with the club until the 2013–14 season.

-In the 2011–12 season, Brisbane Roar became the first team to win back-to-back A-League championships and Postecoglou became the most successful Australian domestic football (soccer) coach, with four national titles.
+In the 2011–12 season, Brisbane Roar became the first team to win back-to-back A-League championships and Postecoglou became the most successful Australian domestic football coach, with four national titles.

 On 24 April 2012, Postecoglou announced his resignation as head coach of Brisbane Roar.
 Postecoglou left the Roar after two-and-a-half years, during which he led the club to back-to-back A-League championships, a premiership and consecutive qualification for the AFC Champions League.